Best Budget Pick

 That’s why I could never get enough cardio in.
 Cardio for me, was just lifting weights faster..

 Until I discovered Zwift.
-Now honestly, even to this day, I can’t wait to hop on a treadmill and go for a run.
+Now honestly, even to this day, I’m the type that can’t wait to hop on a treadmill and go for a run.
 Competing against people from all around the world really resonates with my competitive nature and makes me run longer and harder than I ever would without Zwift.

 It’s a freaking blast let me tell ya.
 If you haven’t ever ran with Zwift you are missing out and you need to get going asap.